MayurWadbude/MayurWadbude/README.md

-This is a Demo class for git & github
+This is a Demo class for git & github.